 The other night CBS news reported a study on Americans and religion.
 The most interesting part was that only 1.6% of Americans are Jewish, yet since they dominate the media (it seems like every actor is a Jew), the perception is that they comprise a large proportion of the country.
-It is interesting and concerning that such an overestimation can occur.
+It is interesting and concerning that such an overestimation can occur, but then, statistics are the bastard child of maths.

 The whole religious debate about how women should (or may) dress is idiotic.
 Like everything else in the world, the key is balance.